Other Collected Information

 The T.1 timing data can be used in combination with guide number information to calculate the maximum distance at which one can freeze motion to a given duration.
 The following chart is for ISO 100 at f/2.8.
 Multiply the distance by √2 in order to increase ISO or aperture by one stop or conversely divide to go the other direction.
 It assumes maximum zoom.

 Again, please remember that this is based on manufacturer-published data rather than on actual measurements.
-There's really not going to be any useful way to calculate this without careful hands-on testing.
+There's really not going to be any useful way to calculate this without careful hands-on testing and an oscilloscope.

 The ✖ indicates a very rough approximation of the range and duration of the Pentax AF540FGZ at minimum power based on the given T.5 number.
 (The AF360FGZ estimate is about a tenth of a meter less, and therefore basically in the same approximate range.)
 This is really just an educated guess, and I only include it at all because Pentax-branded equipment is obviously of particular interest.